-The emergency first aid at work course is an in-depth training course for anyone looking to become a qualified first aider.
+The emergency first aid at work course is an in-depth training course for those who wish to refresh their existing skills and knowledge of first aid procedures in the workplace.
 It covers the different types of emergencies that can occur in the workplace, safety laws and regulations, best practice procedures and equipment.

 In this comprehensive course, you will gain crucial life-saving skills that will give you the confidence to stay calm and professional in the face of any type of emergency incident.
 Through step-by-step guidance, practical case studies and exercises, you will learn how to treat minor injuries, help someone who has fallen ill, and much more.

 You will be guided through best practice procedures for treating burns and scalds, placing someone in the recovery position, performing CPR and treating a wide range of injuries.
 By the end of the course, you will know how to act in critical scenarios such as someone suffering a stroke or seizure, and will have the experience to be the first point of contact in the workplace, should such an emergency arise.

 This course applies to organisations whose first aid needs assessment has identified the need for a responsible person to have a workplace first aid qualification.
 It applies to, but is not limited to, the following: